xyzruben/formaOps/docs/planning/ENHANCED_EXECUTION_PANEL_PLAN.md

 - [ ] Follows existing API patterns and error handling
 - [ ] Maintains design consistency with other components

-This Enhanced Execution Panel will serve as the core interface for running AI prompts, providing users with professional-grade execution controls while maintaining simplicity and ease of use.
+This Enhanced Execution Panel will serve as the core interface for running AI prompts, providing users with professional-grade execution controls while maintaining simplicity and immediate responsiveness.
+The simplified approach focuses on the fast, reliable execution model that matches the current API architecture.